tytydraco/yessleep/out/Cracks_in_the_Piers.md

 “Great!
 Well we’ll send you the proposal and if it looks good, you can sign it and send it back to us as soon as possible.
 I’m open to negotiating if need be!”
 Dan cut me off quickly and began wrapping things up.
 I was hoping between the time I softly uttered what he took as a confirmation, and whenever he sent me a contract, I could come up with maybe some other means of escaping the project with my integrity intact.
 “You should have the proposal in your email before you get back to your hotel!”

 *Fuck!* That didn’t leave me much time.
-Perhaps the cube would destroy everything in the twenty minute drive back to the hotel.
+Perhaps the cube would destroy everything in the twenty-minute drive back to the hotel.
 Then again, there wasn’t much hope of that.
 In the past four years the original cube hadn’t done much.
 Or had it?
 I had been out of the game a while.
 I didn’t want to know what the thing was doing so I stayed away from it.
 Perhaps it was still claiming victims.

 “Now!
 You’re in Music City!
 I suggest you get out there and see everything it has to offer.
 Get yourself some hot chicken!”
 And with that Dan brought me back to the moment, and I was reminded of my original mission that Vanessa had left me with.
 I shook his hand and departed.

 It was noon when I hit Broadway, and the high sun made wearing a suit unbearable.
 I ducked into a boot shop just for the temporary air conditioning. *Buy one, get two free.* I couldn’t fathom how their business model worked, aside from extreme mark-ups.
 However, I’m sure my kids would be disappointed if I had come back with no souvenirs, and I was already near the back of the pack in the father-of-the-year race, flanked and ready to be overtaken by men who convinced their kids to reach under a lawn mower to pull a jam out of it, or guys who had gone for cigarettes and never come back.
-I selected a pink, bejeweled pair for my daughter, a pair with red and blue on it that looked like it could have been Spider Man licensed for my son, and the way the twenty-something female sales associate swooned at a pair of white python boots I tried on made me somehow swallow the four hundred dollar price tag.
+I selected a pink bejewelled pair for my daughter, a pair with red and blue on it that looked like it could have been spiderman licensed for my son, and the way the twenty-something female sales associate swooned at a pair of white python boots I tried on made me somehow swallow the four hundred dollar price tag.

 I left the store smiling, but in short order I decided to retreat to my Air BnB.
 The low hum that I had heard in the office was present again.
+The cube was calling to me.
 I could hear it even over the miles of bands playing Johnny Cash covers.
 I hustled back to my rental car and drove straight back to my accommodations.

+When I burst through the door of the Air BnB condo, the hum was now so loud I could barely walk.
+I peeled off my suit and tore into the bathroom.
+My whole body began to shake.
+The noise had reached a crescendo to the point I felt as if my teeth were actually vibrating, as if I had rested my chin directly on a running metal grinder.

+There was only one way to make it stop.

+I searched around the bathroom counter and through my shaving kit for something sharp.
+Nothing could be found.
+Desperate, I smashed a bottle of Body Shop *White Musk for Men* cologne against the counter top, until I had a sufficiently sized shard of glass.

+The buzzing in my head had caused my vision to become blurry.
+White shimmering circles overtook my eyes until I could barely see what was in front of me.

+I fell to my knees and crawled into the shower, turning the water to only cold.
+I began to cut my upper arms and legs.
+With each cut, the sound of the cube ringing in my head became slightly less.
+After the noise had sufficiently reduced, I ensured to make small superficial cuts, avoiding any significant veins or arteries, until the sound had nearly extinguished completely.

+*What the hell did it want from me now?*

+I was exhausted.

+I stumbled out of the shower, drying myself with a towel that would end up being a sopping, bloody pink heap on the floor.

-I peeled off my suit, put in my earphones and turned up *Lamb of God*, sufficiently loud enough to drown out the pestilent hum.
+I crawled into bed without treating my wounds.
+I could barely lift my arms or legs.
+I put in my earphones and turned up *Lamb of God*, sufficiently loud enough to drown out the pestilent hum, should it attempt to return.

-*I'll tell you more when I wake up.*